NVIDIA/cuda-samples/README.md

 #### NVGRAPH

-NVGRAPH is a GPU-accelerated graph analytics library..
+NVGRAPH is a GPU-accelerated graph analytics library.

 #### NVRTC

 NVRTC (CUDA RunTime Compilation) is a runtime compilation library for CUDA C++.

-#### NVCUVID

-NVCUVID (NVIDIA CUDA Video Decoder) provides GPU-accelerated video decoding capabilities.

 #### Stream Priorities